Diocese of Alexandria in Louisiana: 1910 to 1976

 On August 6.
 1910, Pius X renamed the Diocese of Natchitoches as the Diocese of Alexandria.
 St. Francis Xavier Church became the new diocesan cathedral.
-Van de Ven recruited the Sisters of Charity of the Incarnate Word to the diocese, where they established North Louisiana's first Catholic hospital (Schumpert Medical Center in Shreveport) and St. Joseph's orphanage.
-He promoted lay organizations and served as state chaplain of the Knights of Columbus.
+Van de Ven recruited the Sisters of Charity of the Incarnate Word to the diocese.
+In 1908, the sisters took over the Schumpert Hospital in Shreveport and opened the St. Joseph's Orphanage.
+Van de Ven promoted lay organizations and served as state chaplain of the Knights of Columbus.
 During his tenure, new churches and parochial schools were established for African-American Catholics in Marksville and Mansura, Louisiana.
 Van de Ven died in 1932.

 The second bishop of Alexandria was Daniel Desmond from the Archdiocese of Boston, installed in 1932.
 Desmond established ten new schools, 22 parishes, and 35 churches.
 He died in 1945.
 To replace Desmond, Pope Pius XII appointed Charles Greco of New Orleans as the next bishop of Alexandria.
 During his tenure, Greco established 33 parishes, over 125 churches and chapels, 100 convents and rectories, and seven health-care facilities.
-In 1954, he also founded St. Mary's Residential Training School in Clarks, Louisiana, and Holy Angels Residential Facility for Individuals with Intellectual and Developmental Disabilities in Shreveport.
+In 1950, St. Frances Cabrini Hospital opened in Alexandria.
+It is today Christus St. Frances Cabrini Hospital.

 Greco resigned in 1973.
 Pope Paul VI appointed Auxiliary Bishop Lawrence Graves of the Diocese of Little Rock as the next bishop of Alexandria in 1973.

 1976 to 1986

 In 1976, Paul VI renamed the Diocese of Alexandria as the Diocese of Alexandria-Shreveport to reflect the population growth in Shreveport.
 The Church of St. John Berchmans in Shreveport was designated as the co-cathedral in the diocese.
-During his tenure, Graves established or improved continuing education for priests, offices for religious education and youth ministry, permanent diaconate program, and the communications apostolate in newspaper, radio, and television.
+During his tenure, Graves established or improved continuing education for priests, offices for religious education and youth ministry, the permanent diaconate program, and the communications apostolate in newspaper, radio, and television.
 Graves died in 1982.
 The second bishop of Alexandria-Shreveport was Auxiliary Bishop William Friend from the Diocese of Mobile-Birmingham, named by Pope John Paul II that same year.